leoll2/git-fat/README.md

 - Organization [@reedus-io](https://github.com/reedus-io), which contributed adding tests for S3, refactoring the test scripts and dockerizing them.
 - Purdea Andrei [@purdeaandrei](https://github.com/purdeaandrei) improved the speed of the `git fat checkout` operation.
 - Guo Tang [@qigtang](https://github.com/qigtang) improved the scalability by storing the objects in sha1-prefixed directories, like Git does.
+- Organization [@ciena-blueplanet](https://github.com/ciena-blueplanet) improved several pieces of the application, the CLI interface.

 I want to personally thank all them for their valuable contributions.